Road speed limits in the United Kingdom: 20 mph speed limits and zones

 The Department for Transport encourages the use of either '20 mph speed limits' or '30 mph speed limit zones' in urban situations where vulnerable road users are at particular risk.

-In 1998 the TRL reported that signed 20 mph speed limits only reduced traffic speeds by about 1 mph and delivered no discernible reduction in accident numbers but that 20 mph zones achieved average speed reductions of 10 mph with child pedestrian accident reductions of 70% and child cyclist accident reductions of 48%.
+In 1998 the TRL reported that signed 20 mph speed limits only reduced traffic speeds by about 1 mph and delivered no discernible reduction in crash numbers but that 20 mph zones achieved average speed reductions of 10 mph with child pedestrian crash reductions of 70% and child cyclist crash reductions of 48%.
 The report noted that the cost of wide area traffic calming was prohibitive.

 20 mph speed limits

 20 mph speed limits are based on signage alone and are used where 85th percentile speeds are already below 24 mph.

-A report published in 2010 by the Department for Transport regarding Portsmouth City Council's 20 mph speed limit on 255 miles of the city's 272 miles of roads found a small 1.3 mph reduction in traffic speed and a small 8% increase in the number of serious accidents – neither of which were statistically significant – and a 21% reduction in the number of accidents.
+A report published in 2010 by the Department for Transport regarding Portsmouth City Council's 20 mph speed limit on 255 miles of the city's 272 miles of roads found a small 1.3 mph reduction in traffic speed and a small 8% increase in the number of serious crashes – neither of which were statistically significant – and a 21% reduction in the number of crashes.
 There was a 6% increase in the numbers killed or seriously injured (KSI) – also not statistically significant due to the small numbers involved – and a 22% reduction in the total number of road casualties.